 3.3 State emissions

 We partition emissions, excluding offshore emissions, to each of the 48 states in CONUS as described in section 2.8 and compare the results to GEPA, the EPA’s new state inventory, which is scaled to match the GHGI (henceforth “state GHGI”), and inventories prepared independently by state governments.
-Figure 5 shows state prior and posterior emissions for the 29 states responsible for 90% of posterior CONUS anthropogenic emissions, excluding offshore emissions, and table S1 shows the full results.
-TROPOMI provides a strong constraint at this resolution, with sensitivity to TROPOMI observations larger than 0.5 in 29 of all 48 states and in 20 of the top 25 methane producing states.
+Figure 5 shows prior and posterior emissions for the 29 states responsible for 90% of posterior CONUS anthropogenic emissions, excluding offshore emissions, and Table S1 shows the full results.
+TROPOMI provides a strong constraint at this resolution, with averaging kernel sensitivity larger than 0.5 in most states.
 Our reduced-rank inversion also constrains emissions in most states: we optimize an average of 80% of prior emissions in each of the top 25 methane producing states.

 We find a large increase in state emissions compared with EPA estimates, with state posterior emissions on average 6% larger than GEPA and 12% larger than the state GHGI.
 The bigge

-st increases from the state GHGI occur in the top 10 methane-producing states, where state posteriors are on average 24% larger than GEPA and 38% larger than the state GHGI.
-These states are responsible for 55% of posterior CONUS methane emissions, compared to 50% of GEPA emissions and 47% of state GHGI emissions.
-We find a significant emissions increase compared to the state GHGI in eight of these ten states.
-These states are dominated by oil and natural gas (Texas, New Mexico, Louisiana, and Oklahoma), livestock (California and Iowa), and landfills (Florida and Illinois).
-Oil and natural gas emissions have a disproportionate influence, generating 47% of mean posterior emissions and 45% of the observed increase, compared to the national averages of 32% and 36%, respectively.
-Consistent with our sectoral analysis, the largest absolute negative posterior - state GHGI differences are found in historically coal-producing states, including Wyoming, West Virginia, and Pennsylvania.
+st increases from the state GHGI occur in 8 of the top 10 methane-producing states of Figure 5, where state posteriors are on average 24% larger than GEPA and 38% larger than the state GHGI.
+These states are responsible for 55% of posterior CONUS methane emissions, These include states dominated by oil and natural gas production (Texas, New Mexico, Louisiana, and Oklahoma), livestock (California and Iowa), and landfills (Florida and Illinois).
+Significant state emission decreases relative to the GHGI are limited to coal-producing states including Wyoming, West Virginia, and Pennsylvania.

-We consider in more detail Texas and California, which are responsible for 27% of posterior emissions.
-Texas alone produces 6.3 (6.1 - 6.5) Tg a-1, 21% of posterior emissions (18% in GEPA) and three times more than California.
-These emissions are a 22% increase from GEPA and a 69% increase from the state GHGI.
-We also find a different sectoral partitioning compared to the state GHGI.
-Oil and natural gas emissions account for 69% of posterior emissions compared to 56% in the state GHGI, with 46% of all posterior emissions occurring in the Permian basin, the largest oil and natural gas producing region in CONUS (Zhang et al., 2020).
+We consider in more detail Texas and California, which are responsible for 21% and 6% of posterior US anthropogenic emissions respectively.
+Our posterior emission for Texas of 6.3 (6.1 - 6.5) Tg a-1is 69% higher than the state GHGI mainly because of the oil and gas sector.
+Half of all posterior emissions in Texas are from the Permian basin., the largest oil and natural gas producing region in CONUS (Zhang et al., 2020).
 We find Permian emissions of 2.9 Tg a-1 that are consistent with recent studies (Zhang et al., 2020; Schneising et al., 2020; Liu et al., 2021; Shen et al., 2022; Varon et al., in review).